 The Conviction Review Unit (CRU) is that vehicle.

-Volunteers retired from the criminal justice system will review claims of innocence submitted by defendants convicted at trial in the 18th Judicial District (Arapahoe, Douglas, Elbert and Lincoln counties) who are incarcerated or under community supervision.
+Volunteers retired from the criminal justice system will review claims of innocence submitted by defendants in the 18th Judicial District (Arapahoe, Douglas, Elbert and Lincoln counties).
 There must be credible evidence of innocence, not a claim based on a legal issue.

 Once a case is accepted, the CRU will review trial and case materials and any new evidence.
 A re-investigation may be conducted.
 If the CRU finds a valid claim of actual innocence, the case will be presented to District Attorney Brauchler.

 If he agrees with the CRU recommendation, District Attorney Brauchler will determine what further action can and should be taken.

 Details of the CRU policy:DA18 CRU Policy Memorandum